Product Sheet Lime

 Widely available economical source of calcium and alkalinity

 Bioassay information is available upon request.
-Handle as an industrial chemical, wearing protective equipment and observing the precautions as described on the Transportation and Material Safety Data Sheet (MSDS).
+Handle as an industrial chemical, wearing protective equipment and observing the precautions as described on the transportation and safety data sheet.

 Lime should be added slowly to the mud system through a properly designed mud hopper.
 Do not mix lime with other chemicals or through the chemical barrel (due to its limited solubility, it will settle).